-Local travel agency Sinar Tours has brought in 10,000 Koreans to Brunei within its first 12 months – the highest Brunei has officially recorded from South Korea – through chartered flights twice a week from Incheon, according to its directors.
+Local travel agency Sinar Tour has brought in 10,000 Koreans to Brunei within its first 12 months – the highest Brunei has officially recorded from South Korea – through chartered flights twice a week from Incheon, according to its directors.

-Sinar Tours, which is jointly owned by Hjh Normah Suria Hayati PJDSMDSU (Dr) Haji Awang Jamil Al-Sufri and Korean James Park, began the business by strategically targeting South Korean tourists – only 2,871 of which were recorded in Brunei in 2015.
+Sinar Tour, which is jointly owned by Hjh Normah Suria Hayati PJDSMDSU (Dr) Haji Awang Jamil Al-Sufri and Korean James Park, began the business by strategically targeting South Korean tourists – only 2,871 of which were recorded in Brunei in 2015.

 Sinar introduced chartered flights with Royal Brunei Airlines (RB) in December 2016, which ran for 12 consecutive months until the national carrier decided to introduce Incheon as part of their scheduled flights at the end of 2017.